 Article 16(1)(c) of the PMLA charges the FIAU with the responsibility of monitoring compliance by subject persons of their AML/CFT obligations.
-This responsibility is further elaborated under Article 26 of the PMLA, which empowers the FIAU to carry out this responsibility on a risk- sensitive basis.
-To be able to do so, the FIAU has to collect data, information or documentation from subject persons.
+This responsibility is

 Regulation 19 of the PMLFTR empowers the FIAU to require periodical reports from subject persons on the internal policies and procedures they maintain and apply, as well as any other information the FIAU deems necessary for the fulfilment of its supervisory functions.